Fluctuations and Correlations in Causal Set Theory: Conclusions and Outlook

 We paid particular attention to the correlations involved in and the fluctuations of the causal set action.
 This action, which is a discrete analogue of the Einstein-Hilbert action, depends on causal intervals between causal set elements and on the number of elements within these intervals or diamonds.
 Therefore the correlations we needed to take into account, for example to compute the standard deviation of the action, included those between pairs of (potentially overlapping) diamonds with different numbers of elements in them.
 It also turned out to be crucial to carefully treat the expectation of an element lying in an infinitesimal region -- essentially at a point (for example at the endpoints of a causal diamond, in order to form a causal set causal interval).
 These can induce additional correlations, for example when two diamonds share one or more endpoints.

 After careful account of all correlations, we expressed the fluctuations of the action in terms of a core set of integrals that need to be computed.
 We developed a convenient graphical notation for expressing both the domains of these integrals as well as the correlations they represented.
 Finally, we showed that for each subregion with a distinct correlation type, there is only one core integral that needs to be computed to obtain the answer for more general index combinations.
-This considerably reduces the computational work needed to calculate the fluctuations.
+The fact that we do not need to compute separate integrals for each pair of index values considerably reduces the computational work needed to calculate the fluctuations.

 In future work, we will apply the formalism we have developed in this paper to particular spacetime manifolds, to explicitly evaluate the fluctuations.
 As a starting application we will consider Minkowski spacetime, where the parametrization of the necessary domains would be relatively simpler than in curved spacetimes.
 We further aim to apply our formalism in Friedman-Robertson-Walker type cosmological spacetimes to address the main question that motivated this work, which is whether or not the fluctuations of the action can be used to model Everpresent $\Lambda$.
 Finally, as we have mentioned already, our work opens the door to a large number of similar calculations of fluctuations of generic causal set quantities.
 Knowledge of these fluctuations will further inform us about the statistical properties of causal sets and can be used in many different contexts such as in questions of dynamics, numerical convergence, and phenomenological model building.